Electric Transmission & Distribution Utilities KPIs & Benchmarks – 77 KPIs

 Key lessons learned from PG&E’s experience highlight the importance of aligning KPIs with strategic objectives.
 Engaging stakeholders in the KPI selection process fostered a sense of ownership and accountability.
 Furthermore, regular reviews of KPI performance allowed for timely adjustments to strategies, ensuring that the organization remained responsive to evolving challenges and opportunities.

-FAQs on Electric Transmission & Distribution Utilities KPIs
+FAQs about Electric Transmission & Distribution Utilities KPIs

 What KPIs should Electric Transmission & Distribution Utilities focus on for operational efficiency?